kispali80/TechnicalTask/README.md

 Checking for stylesheet related issues - No SASS file used currently on this project

 ### prettier
-Checking for indentation , spacing issues in the code to get the best out of it.
+Checking for indentation, spacing issues in the code to get the best out of it.

 FYI the ";" is removed and not set at the end of the lines as a requirement.
 This is a basic configuration.
 See "semi" rule in .prettierrc.json.